padmakarPi/ibis-poc-demo/doc/structure.md

 |       |
 |       +-- responses    # all api request interfaces should be here.
 |    |
-|    +-- config         # all the application common interfaces should be here.
+|    +-- common         # all the application common interfaces should be here.
 |    |
 |    +-- state         # all the application redux state interfaces should be here.
 |